Piccabo0/Piccabo0/README.md

 All of my projects will be released as open-source on GitHub, this includes some of my GitHub trending projects:

 - [Raspberry Pi](https://github.com/gautamkrishnar/nothing-private) - It is an intelligent vehicle based on RFID and CV and I used Raspberry Pi 4B to develop it.
 Based on RFID tag and QR code, the vehicle can realize intelligent guidance function in a fixed environment.
 Based on infrared & ultrasonic sensor group, steering gear and USB camera, the vehicle can also realize intelligent obstacle avoidance function.
-- [Blog Post Workflow](https://github.com/) - A Github action to show your latest blog posts from any sources or StackOverflow activity or Youtube Videos on your GitHub profile/project readme automatically using the RSS feed.
-It is now used by over 4.6K+ users and running on thousands of GitHub actions runner every hour.
-It is also one of the top 20 [most used](https://github.com/marketplace?category=&query=sort%3Apopularity-desc&type=actions&verification=) GitHub actions internationally in GitHub Marketplace.
+- [IoT&MSP430](https://github.com/) - It is a home intelligent henhouse monitoring and control system.
+I use MSP430 board to realize the interconnection of "edge, mobile and cloud terminal".
+At the edge, the monitoring and real-time display of environmental factors, data storage and the development of early warning system are realized.
+In the mobile terminal, I used QT to develop the upper computer control software, realizing the monitoring of the system by UART / TCP.
+On the cloud, Alibaba cloud platform is used to save and display historical data.
-- [Motrix WebExtension](https://github.com/) - A browser extension for the Motrix Download Manager.
+- [Matlab](https://github.com/) - A browser extension for the Motrix Download Manager.
 It now has more than 9K+ users worldwide.
 - [Refined GitHub Feeds](https://github.com/) - A browser extension that adds filtering to the Github news feeds.

 ### Awards and Scholarships